 - Set a large soup pot to medium heat.
 Add 1 tbsp. of oil and add onion to the pot.
 Let onion cook for 2-3 minutes or until soft and translucent.
 Add tomato and cook for 3 minutes more.

 - Pour enough water into the pot to fill it 1/2 way.
 Bring to a simmer.
 Add Better than Bouillon No-Chicken base, and salt and pepper to taste (pepper is optional).
 Bring the broth to a low simmer.

 Making the meatballs

-- In a large bowl, combine the package of Gardein beef crumbles, 1 tsp. black pepper, 1 tsp. garlic salt, 1/3 cup of white rice, and chopped mint.
+- In a large bowl, combine the package of Impossible plant-based beef, 1/2 tsp. black pepper, 1 tsp. garlic salt, 1/3 cup of uncooked white rice, and chopped mint.
 Mix well.

 - Form 8- 10 meatballs with your hands.
 Add them to the simmering broth.

 - It's crucial not to stir the meatballs too much or they'll fall apart.
-Cook for 15 minutes or so.
+Cook for 15 minutes.

-- Add the cut up carrots, celery, zucchini, potato and yellow peppers (do not cut) to the pot.
-Lower heat to medium-low until vegetables are cooked.
-Cover pot and let it thoroughly cook together for about 15 minutes.
+- Add the carrots, celery, zucchini, potato, cilantro sprigs, and yellow peppers (do not cut) to the pot.
+Lower heat to medium-low, cover pot and let it thoroughly cook together for about 15 minutes.

-- Add cilantro for finishing touch and let cook for a few minutes and you should have vegan albondigas!
+- Add some chopped cilantro for finishing touch and let cook for a few minutes and you should have vegan albondigas!
 Don't forget the warm tortillas!
 Or even avocado slices!